gmsn-ita/minushalf/docs/source/commands.rst

     - vfcf: Fractionary valence and fractionary conduction corrections

-The example below shows an use of the atomic_program tag in the :code:`minushalf.yaml` file:
+The example below shows an use of correction tag in the :code:`minushalf.yaml` file:

 .. code-block:: yaml